 At the employer's request, WFSCB will provide early intervention or re-employment services.
 These services include an employer meeting on/off site, impacted employee's orientation on/off site and as many sessions necessary to avoid disruption of employer's operations, job/labor market information, access to workshops such as resume writing and WorkinTexas application completion and navigation, referrals to community partners including AEL, VRS, TVC and child care services.
 Most important, the impacted employees will be provided with an array of options to accessing the career center services.
-WFSCB team members provide rapid response services with the knowledge of all we have to offer but also with empathy due to the loss of employees and therefore WFSCB invites the TWC Regional UI Specialist to all sessions to discuss the process of accessing UI benefits to retain some sort of income maintenance.
+WFSCB team members provide rapid response services with the knowledge of all we have to offer but also with empathy due to the loss of employment at no fault of the individual.
+Financial obligations become a top concern for the impacted employees and therefore WFSCB invites the TWC Regional UI Specialist to all sessions to discuss the process of accessing UI benefits to retain some sort of income maintenance.